Flowers in the Pavement

-Flowers in the Pavement is the debut album by Australian hip hop group Bliss n Eso, which was released on 23 August 2004 via Obese Records.
+Flowers in the Pavement is the debut album by Australian hip-hop group Bliss n Eso, which was released on 23 August 2004 via Obese Records.
+The album peaked at number 46 on the ARIA Charts after its 20th anniversary release in 2024.

-"This Is for You" received airplay on Triple J's Home and Hosed program, which exclusively features Australian music.
+"This Is for You" received airplay on Triple J's Home and Hosed program.
 It was also played on NOVA FM.
-"This Is for You" and "Pigs in the Porn Trough" securing Bliss n Eso as the 'hip hop' category winners and 'artist of the year' nominees at the annual National Music Oz Awards in 2003 and 2004.
+"This Is for You" and "Pigs in the Porn Trough" secured Bliss n Eso as the 'hip hop' category winners and 'artist of the year' nominees at the annual National Music Oz Awards in 2003 and 2004.
 "Hip Hop Blues" was produced by Suffa from Hilltop Hoods.
 The group toured in support of the album, across Australia including dates in Adelaide, Canberra, Melbourne, Hobart and Brisbane.